 Surgical error claims can result from medical negligence.
 If you have suffered due to a surgical error that amounted to negligence, then you may be entitled to claim compensation.

 Surgical procedures can be carried out through the NHS or privately.
 While the majority of surgeries are completed without unreasonable issues, problems do unfortunately occur with some procedures.
 If a healthcare provider caused a surgical error through negligence, and you’re seeking compensation because you suffered unnecessary harm as a consequence, you’d need to provide proof of the harm you endured.
-That’s where this guide aims to help.
+That’s where this post aims to help.

 Select a Section